pradeep1288/pradeep1288.github.io/_posts/2016-07-24-exploring-america-by-train.md

 **There are many more pictures and they still won't be enough for me to describe how adventurous this whole experience has been for me.
 But you get the idea!**

+## FAQ

+### Does this train have WiFi service?
+No, this train doesn't provide any WiFi service.
+I believe in a way this is good, so that you actually enjoy your journey.
+There is Cellphone reception for most parts, however the data connection is spotty.

+### What is the difference between Coach and Roomette class (sleeper) ?
+The coach class seats are like the business class seats on airplane's big, comfortable and semi-reclinable.
+The food is not included.
+The Roomette class provides you a private room for two, with beds to sleep and meals included.

+### Are the toilets clean ?
+The toilets are like the one's on airplanes but a little bigger.
+They are very clean and its cleaned throughout the journey at every major train station.

 ## My Itinerary

 For those wondering what itinerary I followed during this trip, I have listed below.
 Please feel free to hack around it and use it like it is below.
 I totally spent 7 days doing this.
 I have split the itinerary by the day.